Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Simulation Studies

 \subsubsection{Theoretical variance and its upper bound.}

-Theorems~\ref{theorem:normality}~and~\ref{theorem:normality_tau} provide the expressions for the asymptotic variances of the proposed estimators.
-We compute Monte Carlo approximations to these theoretical variances and their upper bounds.
-Specifically, for each time period $t$ and each replication $r$, the computation proceeds as follows: \begin{enumerate*}[label=\arabic*)] \item We generate treatment and outcome paths $w_{t - \lag + 1}\tor, y_{t - \lag + 1}\tor, \dots, w_t\tor, y_t\tor$ using the distributions specified in~\cref{eq:sims_treatment_intensity}~and~\cref{eq:outcome_intensity}, \item Using the data $(w_{t - \lag + 1}\tor, \dots, w_t\tor)$ and the outcome $y_t\tor$, we compute the estimator according to~\cref{eq:estimatort}~and~\cref{eq:estimatorNt}, and finally \item we calculate the variance and the second moment of these estimates over $R$ replications, which can be used to compute the asymptotic variance and variance bound of interest. \end{enumerate*} The averages of these estimates over time gives the desired Monte Carlo approximations.
+\cref{theorem:normality} provides the expression for the asymptotic variance of the proposed IPW estimator.
+We compute Monte Carlo approximations to this variance and its upper bound.
+Specifically, for each time period $t$ and each replication $r$, the computation proceeds as follows: \begin{enumerate*}[label=\arabic*)] \item we generate treatment and outcome paths $w_{t - \lag + 1}\tor, y_{t - \lag + 1}\tor, \dots, w_t\tor, y_t\tor$ using the distributions specified in Equations~\cref{eq:sims_iraq_treatment_intensity}~and~\cref{eq:outcome_intensity}, \item using the data $(w_{t - \lag + 1}\tor, \dots, w_t\tor)$ and the outcome $y_t\tor$, we compute the estimator according to Equations~\cref{eq:estimatort}~and~\cref{eq:estimatorNt}, and finally \item we calculate the variance and the second moment of these estimates over $R$ replications, which can be used to compute the asymptotic variance and variance bound of interest. \end{enumerate*} Their averages over time give the desired Monte Carlo approximations.
 We use a similar procedure to approximate the theoretical variance and variance bound of $\tempeffect[T][T]$.